zaphosting/docs/en/vserver_linux_rsync.md

 ## Step 3️⃣

-So that the command does not always have to be executed manually, it can simply be placed in a cronjob.
+So that the command does not always have to be d manually, it can simply be placed in a cronjob.
 For example, a backup should be created daily at 3 am:

 Open crontab -e: